Promoting Inclusive Sessions

 • ENGAGING ACTIVITIES WITH PARTICIPANTS- Consider using role play, breakout groups, and the sharing of different perspectives/ideas with the participants.

-• SUMMARY OF TOPIC REFLECTIONS- Identify participants to share their summary of the topic discussed before moving to the next topic.
+• SUMMARY OF TOPIC REFLECTIONS- Ask participants to share a summary of the topic discussed before moving to the next topic.

 Presentation Tips